 For example, is “CAPA London” or “Pitt in London” more meaningful?
 In most cases, employers are going to place more value on the name of the University of Pittsburgh than a third party organization.

 If you participated in ISA Granada, “The University of Granada Center for Modern Languages” will carry more prestige than “ISA Granada.”

 Listing under “Education”

-This is how most individuals list study abroad experience on their resume, especially students that chose to focus primarily on coursework abroad.
+This is how most individuals list global experience on their resume, especially students that chose to focus primarily on coursework abroad.
 See the examples below:

 Coursework focused on the economic, political, and social differences between the United States and the United Kingdom

 Enrolled in courses with Mexican and International Studies, primarily taught in Spanish.
 Coursework focused on Latin American politics, US-Mexico Relations, and advanced language skills.

 Choosing to create an international experience sectionof your resume can be helpful if you’ve had multiple experiences and are particularly interested in working in an international field.
 Here’s how that section might look: